 Another interesting factor with unorthodox braids is the direction you choose to turn your loops.
 Turning the loops from above versus from below makes much more of a difference to the appearance of an unorthodox braid than to a regular, orthodox square braid.
 (This is actually quite related to what I already mentioned about “overs” being “unders” when viewed from the other side.)
 It’s worth trying any unorthodox braid both ways—you may prefer one result over the other.

 * Close relatives of the “broad lace of 5 bows“:

-Depending on which fingerloop braiding method you use (V-fell, A-fell, or Slentre), the resulting braid turns out a bit differently.
+Depending on which fingerloop braiding method you use (V-fell, A-fell, or Slentre), the resulting braid can turn out quite differently.
+(I ramble on about this here.)
 This is not the case with square braids and other “orthodox” fingerloop braids, only these odd and wonderful “unorthodox” braid structures.
-Noémi Speiser may not have realized this until fairly recently, per her entry on the V-fell version of this braid (which I call “triangular”) in her most recent loop braiding monograph:
+Noémi Speiser may not have realized this until fairly recently, per her entry on the V-fell version of this braid (which I call “triangular”) in her most recent loop braiding publication:

 European Loop Braiding: Investigations and Results–Part IV: Track Plans as a Tool for Analysis; and Applications of Loop-Manipulation Braids, by Noémi Speiser and Joy Boutrup, published and edited by Jennie Parry, 2011.

 See my information page on Noémi Speiser’s books for more information, including where to find them.

 **Other odd combinations of moves qualify as ‘unorthodox’ too, such as going under a loop, or through one or more loops “backwards”.